Skip to content

 As a result, Council elections due to run from August to October 2024 have been paused.
 This is to allow the completed review to be fully considered for the special resolution.

-The consultation period for members to shape the proposed changes to Council runs from 10 June to 27 July.
-Share your views by filling in our survey or use the general feedback form.
+The consultation period for members to shape the proposed changes ran from 10 June to 27 July.
+A total of 46 members completed the survey and others provided feedback using the online form.

 Review of Council announced and 2024/25 elections paused.
 Agreement to set up Council working group to develop special resolution for proposed changes.

-Consultation with members starts on 10 June and includes online drop-in sessions, survey and general feedback form.
+Consultation with members started on 10 June and included online drop-in sessions, survey and general feedback form.

 'For the members, by the members' online session on 16 July.